mgorav/spring-hazelcast-jet/README.md

     - boolean tryProcess (int ordinal,Object item)
       - process incoming item and emit new items by populating the outbox
     - boolean complete()
        - called after all upstream processor are also completed.
-Typically used for sources and batch operations such as group by and distict
+Typically used for sources and batch operations such as group by and distinct.
     - no-coperative processors may block indefintely
     - coperative processor must respect Outbox when emitting and yield it OUtbox is already full